-Pump runs, but will not pump water:
+■ Pump runs, but will not pump water:

 - Entrapped air pocket around pump impeller has "air locked" pump.
 With valve in "fill" position, back boat up slowly to expel entrapped water. - On Saltwater models, be sure high speed pickup valve is open (handle in line with valve) and drive boat forward to expel entrapped air. - Grass, sticks, or other debris have clogged the filters or cavity around the pump impeller, restricting water flow to pump.
-Clean screens, or remove screens and flush system with garden hose using moderate pressure. - On Saltwater models, close the valve, unscrew filter, clean filter element and reinstall.
+Clean screens, or remove screens and flush system with garden hose using moderate pressure. - ⇒ On Saltwater models, close the valve, unscrew filter, clean filter element and reinstall.
 Open valve.

-Pump will not run (no "hum" is heard):
+■ Pump will not run (no "hum" is heard):

-- ➡ Make sure switch is in the "Manual" position (in "Automatic" the pump could be working, but in off time). - Check master breaker switch in the rear compartment. - Check fuse, breaker or flashing LED light on digital switching models.
-Replace or reset as necessary. - Check wire connector at pump. - Seplace pump.
+- And the sure switch is in the "Manual" position (in "Automatic" the pump could be working, but in off time). - ➡ Check fuse, breaker or flashing LED light on digital switching models.
+Replace or reset as necessary. - ⇒ Check wire connector at pump. - Replace pump.

-■ Livewells will not hold water in "Fill" position.
+Livewells will not hold water in "Fill" position.

-- ⇒ Flush system to clear debris from livewell valve. - Scheck cable to valve connection for proper adjustment. - Remove cable, put water in livewell to see if well will hold water with cable removed.
+- Flush system to clear debris from livewell valve. - Check cable to valve connection for proper adjustment. - Remove cable, put water in livewell to see if well will hold water with cable removed.
 If so, adjust cable to match actuator arm. - Remove valve and disassemble.
 Clean inside of valve with warm soapy water and inspect flappers for nicks, cuts and abrasions.
 Replace flappers if necessary.